 As a romance author, I write about desire all the time.
 The passion and craving commonly associated with this emotion is an essential component of a successful romance story.

 However, sexual hunger is only one way to that humans are ruled by desire.
 In my opinion, desire is the strongest emotion.
-It’s weighty and it can bring to ming something romantic, dramatic, tragic—whatever the circumstances, it’s almost always something the character deems important.
+It’s weighty and it can bring to mind something romantic, dramatic, tragic—whatever the circumstances, it’s almost always something the character deems important.
 That sense of longing for a person, object or outcome is at the center of every story.

 Desire: a strong feeling of wanting to have something or wishing something would happen.